sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/influxdb.md

 ## Features

-- Transform metrics to InfluxDB format: extract and transform the metrics you collect from different sources like Graphite, OpenTSDB, Nagios, and Influx and populate them into InfluxDB.
+- Transform metrics to InfluxDB format: extract and transform the metrics you collect from different sources in formats like Graphite, OpenTSDB, Nagios, and Influx and populate them into InfluxDB.
-- Use Sensu [environment variables and secrets management][6] to avoid exposing your InfluxDB username and password.
 - Mutate check status into metrics to be stored in InfluxDB.
+- Keep your InfluxDB username and password secure with Sensu [environment variables and secrets management][6].

 ## Get the plugin